KwaMashu

 KwaMashu is a township 12 km north of Durban, South Africa.
-The name is in honour of Sir Marshall Campbell and means Place of Marshall.
+The name honours Sir Marshall Campbell and means Place of Marshall.
 KwaMashu is bordered by Newlands East to the south, Newlands West to the west, Ntuzuma to the north, Phoenix to the north-east, Mount Edgecombe to the east and Durban North to the south-east.

 Arts

-KwaMashu is notable for its lively performing arts scene, which includes Maskandi, hip hop, pansula dancing, dance, drama, football.
-Through performance the young people of KwaMashu are raising the cultural profile of KwaMashu, aided significantly by the skills, resources and direction of eKhaya Multi Arts Centre for Arts and Performance.
-Uzalo, a South African telenovela is shot and set in kwaMashu as well as the drama series eHostela that's on Mzansi Magic.
+KwaMashu is notable for its lively performing arts scene, which includes Maskandi, hip hop, pansula dancing, dance, drama, and football.
+Through the performance, the young people of KwaMashu are raising the cultural profile of KwaMashu, aided significantly by the skills, resources and direction of eKhaya Multi Arts Centre for Arts and Performance.
+Uzalo, a South African telenovela, is shot and set in kwaMashu, and the drama series eHostela on Mzansi Magic.

-The township also boasts a community radio station at the eKhaya Multi Arts Centre, called Vibe 94.70 FM, which has been in operation for more than 4 years.
+The township also boasts a community radio station at the eKhaya Multi Arts Centre, Vibe 94.70 FM, which has been in operation for over 4 years.

 Civil Society

 The Abahlali baseMjondolo movement is very prominent in the informal settlements and transit camps in the KwaMashu area.
-They claim to have membership in K-section, Siyanda A, B, and B5, and in two Richmond Farm transit camps.
+They claim membership in K-section, Siyanda A, B, and B5, and two Richmond Farm transit camps.